Is Grapefruit Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Fresh, whole grapefruit from reputable grocery stores
+- • Fresh whole grapefruit from reputable grocery stores

 - • Wash thoroughly under running water before cutting or eating

-- • 1-2 servings per day is generally considered safe throughout all trimesters
+- • 1-2 servings per day is generally considered safe

 ✗ What to Avoid